MariaLauraSantoni/IOH-Profiler-HDBO-Comparison/README.md

 # Libraries and dependencies

-The implementation of all task and algorithms and the experiments are performed with Python 3.7.4 and all the libraries used are listed in requirements.txt.
+The implementation of all task and algorithms to perform experiments are in Python 3.7.4 and all the libraries used are listed in `requirements.txt`.

 # Structure
 - `run_experiment.py` is the main file, used to run any experiments and initialises the main setting of the experiment, call the chosen algorithm and the write log files.
 It takes as argument a file json that is the output of the file `gen_config.py`.